 As 6th generation residents in Walla Walla, we have been part of it all.
 The first bank in the North West Territories, the first railroad in the area, 3rd generation wheat farmers, and now 2nd generation winemakers.

 Sign up with your email address to receive news, special offers, updates on events, and the latest releases.

 Chris Kontos – Partner

 Chris has spent a lifetime working the wheat fields of Eastern Washington and Oregon, working side by side with his father, Cliff.
 Farming dry land wheat means you must wear many hats; mechanic, welder/fabricator, book...read more

 "Walla Walla has changed..."
 This is something we hear from time to time by people who are put off by the wine industry and all that comes along with it.
 Honestly, it is still full...read more

 Kelli Kontos – Partner

 Kelli also grew up as part of a long-time Walla Walla family, dating back to the mid 1800's.
 Her grandfather owned a nightclub in downtown Walla Walla back in the 40's, called Pick's Club, which...read more

-Alatus - "with wings" Named after our grandpa Tom "Doc" Campbell's sailboat based in Port Ludlow.
-Our family has great memories of sailing the San Juan Islands doing what you do on a 63' sailboat....read more
+Alatus means "with wings" in Latin and is named after our grandpa Tom "Doc" Campbell's sailboat based in Port Ludlow.
+Our family made great memories sailing the San Juan Islands doing what you do on...read more